Germany: Dangerous criminals to be deported to Syria? | DW | 05.12.2019

-The foreign ministry says risks are still too great to send migrants back to Syria.
-But Germany's state interior ministers say they have agreed to return felons convicted of serious crimes.
+The German Foreign Ministry says risks are still too great to send migrants back to Syria.
+But Germany's state interior ministers have said they have agreed to return felons convicted of serious crimes.

 Interior ministers from Germany's 16 federal states agreed at their annual meeting Thursday to relax a moratorium on deportations to Syria.